Chart Color Schemes

 Sydenham has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Infrastructure changes significantly impact an area's performance.
-AreaSearch identified 17 projects likely affecting the region.
-Notable ones include Plumpton Aquatic and Leisure Centre, Shared User Paths Upgrade - Taylors Lakes/Sydenham/Hillside, 9 Pecks Road Townhouse Development, and The Marketplace at Watergardens.
-Relevant projects are listed below.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch has identified 17 projects that may affect the region.
+Notable projects include Plumpton Aquatic and Leisure Centre, Shared User Paths Upgrade - Taylors Lakes/Sydenham/Hillside, 9 Pecks Road Townhouse Development, and The Marketplace at Watergardens.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.